eclipse-tractusx/managed-simple-data-exchanger-backend/README.md

 SDE is a SpringBoot Java Maven software project.

-When running, the project requires a postgresql database to be available to connect You can find the standard require configuration keys as below:
+When running, the project requires a postgresql database to be available to connect.
+You can find the standard require configuration keys as below:

 ### Configuration